 Both Hugh Jackman and Christian Bale shine in their respective roles.
 Jackman plays with handsome polish and mannered obsessiveness, giving one of the better performances he has in recent years.
 It is especially amusing contrasting Jackman playing Angier with the washed-up actor double, which shows just what a class act his performance is.
 Christian Bale has become a strong leading man in the last few years but here contrarily plays it down and goes for a working class accent with the rough-hewn and guarded Borden.
 It is also good to see David Bowie back on the big screen.
 For the latter half of the 1980s and the whole of the 1990s, Bowie has been almost entirely absent both as recording artist and as an actor, although in 2006 he made a surprise comeback as an actor in The Prestige and also an animated villain in Arthur and the Invisibles (2006).
 Scarlett Johansson delivers a waveringly variable British accent, although a much finer performance comes from relative newcomer Rebecca Hall who far outshines the A-list Johansson.

-Christopher Nolan next went onto direct the Batman sequel The Dark Knight (2008) and followed this with the mind-bending Inception (2010) about dream espionage, The Dark Knight Rises (2012), the space exploration film Interstellar (2014) and the non-genre War film Dunkirk (2017).
+Christopher Nolan next went onto direct the Batman sequel The Dark Knight (2008) and followed this with the mind-bending Inception (2010) about dream espionage, The Dark Knight Rises (2012), the space exploration film Interstellar (2014). the non-genre War film Dunkirk (2017) and the SF film Tenet (2020).
 Nolan also produced and devised the story for Man of Steel (2013) and produced Transcendence (2014), Batman V Superman: Dawn of Justice (2016) and Justice League (2017).

 (Nominee for Best Adapted Screenplay, Best Actor (Christian Bale), Best Actor (Hugh Jackman), Best Supporting Actress (Rebecca Hall) and Best Musical Score at this site’s Best of 2006 Awards).